SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 Once a subscription is made, notifications will be kept until consumed by all subscribers who have previously connected to the subscription.
 For non-volatile subscriptions, this can result in notifications building up in storage if never consumed by the application.
-These will be deleted if a tenant is deleted but otherwise can take up considerable space in permant storage for high frequency notification sources.
+These will be deleted if a tenant is deleted but otherwise can take up considerable space in permanent storage for high frequency notification sources.
 It is therefore advisable to unsubscribe a subscriber that will never run again.
 A separate REST endpoint is avaiable for this: <kbd>/notification2/unsubscibe</kbd>.
 It has a non-optional query parameter "token".
 The token is the same as you would use to connect to the web socket endpoint to consume notifications.
 Note that there is no explicit subscribe subcriber using a token.
-Instead this happens when you first connect with a token for the subscription name and subscriber.
+Instead this happens when you first connect a Web Socket with a token for the subscription name and subscriber.
 To unsubscribe an application, however, is an explicit act using a similar or the original token token.
-Unsubscribing should be infrequent, for example when deleting an application or during development when testing completes as typically one wants messages to persist even when no consumer is running.
+Unsubscribing should be infrequent, for example when deleting an application or during development when testing completes, as typically one wants messages to persist even when no consumer is running.
 Only if no consumer will ever run again should an unsubscribe subscriber be necessary.

 It is also possible to unsubscribe a subscriber on an open consumer web socket connection.